Donkey Kong 64

 Donkey Kong 64 is a 1999 platform game developed by Rare and published by Nintendo for the Nintendo 64.
-It is the first 3D game in the Donkey Kong series.
-As the gorilla Donkey Kong, the player explores themed levels to collect items and rescue his kidnapped friends from King K. Rool.
+It is the first Donkey Kong game to feature 3D gameplay.
+As the gorilla Donkey Kong, the player explores themed levels to collect items and rescue his kidnapped family members from King K. Rool.
 The player completes minigames and puzzles as five playable Kong characters—each with their own special abilities—to receive bananas and other collectibles.
-In a separate multiplayer mode, up to four players can compete in deathmatch and last man standing games.
+In multiplayer modes, up to four players can compete in deathmatch and last man standing games.